 Improvisational Acting trains students to react to what is truly happening in a scene; not their preconceived notions of what’s going to happen in that scene.

-Movement and Voice & Speech work in conjunction to keep the actor’s instruments in optimum tune, with a particular emphasis on developing the ability to identify and release physical and vocal tension.
+Movement and Voice & Speech work in conjunction to keep the actor’s instruments in perfect tune, with a particular emphasis on developing the ability to identify and release physical and vocal tension.

-Text Analysis provides students with a framework for discovering the writer’s clues about the characters and given circumstances.
-Whether its deliberate or not or whether it’s Shakespeare, a modern playwright, a screenwriter, or a copywriter, an actor needs to decode those clues and incorporate them into the performance.
+Text Analysis provides students with a framework for discovering the writer’s clues about the characters internal and external circumstances.
+Whether an action is deliberate or not.
+Whether its Shakespeare, a modern playwright, or a screenwriter, an actor needs to decode clues within the script and incorporate them into the performance.

-Voiceover prepares students to pursue the multiple opportunities in this rapidly expanding area of the acting profession including radio and television commercials, narrating audio books or documentary film, providing the voice for characters in an animated film or video game, or playing a character in a narrative podcast.
+Voiceover prepares students to pursue the multiple opportunities a rapidly expanding area of the acting profession including radio and television commercials, narrating audio books or documentary film, providing the voice for characters in an animated film or video game.